Home

 • In a large skillet sauté the garlic, onions, zucchini, peas, mushrooms and tomatoes in the butter and olive oil for about 10 minutes.

-• In 6 quarts of boiling water cook the spaghetti until al dente, about 10 minutes.
+• In 6 quarts of boiling water cook the pasta until al dente, about 10 minutes.
 Drain and set aside.

 • Add the steamed vegetables to the skillet for 2 minutes.